davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

 - [Lab_CircleDrawer.zip](Lab_CircleDrawer.zip)

+#### Before You Get Started (Syntax Review)
+You will want to remember the following pieces of syntax for object interation:

+- **Object Variable Declaration:** To store objects like Circles, Triangles, Strings, you need to declare an object variable.
+For instance, if I wanted a variable that points to a Circle, I can use:
+    ```java
+    Circle circ;
+    ```
+    Or if it's an instance variable,
+    ```java
+    private Circle circ;
+    ```
+    However, after this declaration, `circ` is merely a box containing a pointer to `null`.
+That's not very useful.
+You'd usually want to point it to a Circle object that you can tell what to do.

+- **Instantiation:** So then, how do you construct a new object using code?
+Here's how to do it:
+    ```java
+    circ = new Circle();
+    ```
+    This will call the `Circle()` default constructor, and assign the `circ` variable to point to it.
+If the `Circle` class defined more constructors, you can construct those instead by passing the right input arguments.

+- **Dot-Notation:** What can you do with object variable (like `circ`) after instantiation?
+Call methods on it to boss it around!
+The syntax to call methods on an object is called "dot notation."
+Say you want to change circ's color and move it down by 30.
+You need to first identify which `Circle` methods do these actions.
+    ```java
+    circ.changeColor("red");
+    circ.moveVertical(30);
+    ```

 #### Instructions

 1. Download the `CircleDrawer` project from the link above and extract its contents, then start BlueJ and open the project.
 See how a `CircleDrawer` contains two instance variables of type Circles (named `first` and `second`).
 This demonstrates that classes like `Circle` can serve as a variable's data type!